 Careers

-Recent concentrators have taken up careers in law, government service, business, teaching, medicine, non-governmental agencies, and international affairs.
+Recent majors have taken up careers in law, government service, business, teaching, medicine, non-governmental agencies, and international affairs.

 Advanced Placement

 An Advanced Placement Examination in Spanish (Language and/or Literature) with a score of 5 or SAT Subject Test score of at least 760 is required to satisfy the A.B. foreign language requirement at entrance, or for admission to a 200-level course.
-Students who took either test in 2020 or in 2021 must take the Spanish Placement Test to confirm their advanced placement.
+A score of 7 on the higher-level IB test or a grade of A on the British A-level exam also fulfills the requirement.

 Prerequisites